11x3/ilvmx/README.md

 ## Summary

-Fun - nailed it
+- Fun - nailed it
-Storage + Code - globally routable hashtag graph of storage + code Dynamic -100% bootstrap and dynamically program your app from the first function up Open - code with Cupcake, Elm, Elixir/Mix, Rails/JS and/or dynamically Fast - static caching object graph Potential - it won’t take long for more Plugs, Adapters, Emitters, and more Cupcakes to be written and expand the galaxy.
+- Storage + Code - globally routable hashtag graph of storage + code
+- Dynamic -100% bootstrap and dynamically program your app from the first function up
+- Open - code with Cupcake, Elm, Elixir/Mix, Rails/JS and/or dynamically Fast - static caching object graph
+- Potential - it won’t take long for more Plugs, Adapters, Emitters, and more Cupcakes to be written and expand the galaxy.
+- Powerful - Elixir/Erlang on the server + Elm-lang (or anything else!) on the front.

 ## Example

 Only the core of the API is working as of today.
-But it is enough to get, set, and exe "Nubs" or: address + data + function into the local Castle's Nubspace.
+But it is enough to get, set, and exe "Nubs" or: global address + data + function into your self-hosted local Castle's Nubspace.

 For now we will just publically host a stream of Events from the server and others will be welcome to consume the Nubspace event stream and that will be